 Contact a Camp Lejeune lawyer in Birmingham, Alabama today for a free case evaluation.

 The deadline to file a Camp Lejeune claim was August 10, 2024.
-As a result, Fob James Law Firm is no longer taking new cases.
+As a result, we cannot help with your case unless your claim was properly filed before the deadline.

 Camp Lejuene Water Contamination FAQ